 The information that is held in the BIM tool can be extracted in any form which is also important.
 The adaptability of the output from the BIM is also an essential aspect for collaboration as most project stakeholders will prefer their project communication in various formats such as pdf file formats, jpeg images, mp3 files, mp4 videos, 2D drawings or 3D drawings.
 And these adaptabilities can be integrated into the BIM tool by the manufacturer or the vendor of the Building information modeling tool.

 1).
 Lack of a collaboration tool

-With the increased scope of most infrastructural and asset development projects, it is mandatory to execute them with an effective tool that will not only foster collaboration but also automate and simplify the management of the entire project to ensure that this is completed successfully.
+With the increased scope of most infrastructural and asset development projects in the aec industry, it is mandatory to execute them with an effective tool that will not only foster collaboration but also automate and simplify the management of the entire project to ensure that this is completed successfully.
 All projects are unique, temporary and cost-intensive, so you would want to deploy the best tricks in the bag to ensure that the project gets completed with the optimal use of resources to ensure project profitability and client satisfaction.
 BIM is your best tool to accomplish this process.

 2).
 An ineffective risk management plan

 A project risk management plan is similar to a project with no risk management plan at all.
 Typically, this risk management plan serves as a record of project risks/problems with their attributes such as measures to tackle the risk/problem, the project stakeholder responsible for this risk as well as the time that is best to tackle this project risk.
 Typically, any known root cause of collaboration problems would have been documented in the watch list of the risk management plan to ensure that the problem does not ultimately lead to subsequent problems further on during the project.